-The central commercial airport in Berlin and Brandenburg is the BER Berlin Brandenburg Airport and is operated by by the Flughafen Berlin Brandenburg GmbH (FBB).
+The BER Berlin Brandenburg Airport is the central commercial airport in Berlin and Brandenburg and it is managed by the Flughafen Berlin Brandenburg GmbH (FBB).

-Please send requests for filming permission to the corporate communications department
+Please send requests for filming permits directly to the corporate communications department.

-Film and photographic work can generally be carried out at the airports, with an appropriate lead time.
+Film and photographic work can generally be carried out at the airport, when applied for with an appropriate lead time.

 A distinction must be made between public and security areas, as well as between current reporting and commercial film and photo work.

-that not all motives belong to the responsibility of the FBB.
-The respective airlines decide whether or not on filming on the plane, the tower is operated by the German air traffic control and the handling of passengers and freight is carried out by handling companies.
+That not all motives are the sole responsibility of the FBB.
+Filming on board of an aircraft will be decided by the respective airline, the tower is operated by the German air traffic control and the handling of passengers and freight is carried out by handling companies.
 Filming of customs or the federal police must also be approved by the relevant authorities.
 If necessary, the FBB takes over the mediation of contacts or helps with coordination.

 Decommissioned Tegel Airport

-Until May 2021 Tegel Airport, which was closed in November 2020, officially is still an airport and will continue to be managed by FBB until then.
+Until May 2021 Tegel Airport, which was closed in November 2020, officially remains an airport and will continue to be managed by FBB until then.
 Filming is currently not possible!
-From May 2021, a research and industrial park for urban technologies, the Berlin TXL - The Urban Tech Republic, a new residential area (the Schumacher Quartier) and a 200-hectare landscape area, managed by the Tegel Projekt GmbH will be built on the 500-hectare area
+From May 2021, a research and industrial park for urban technologies, the Berlin TXL - The Urban Tech Republic, a new residential area (the Schumacher Quartier) and a 200-hectare landscape area, managed by the Tegel Projekt GmbH will be built on the 500-hectare area.

 Former airport Tempelhof

-The former Tempelhof Airport in Berlin, provides an historical setting which can be interesting for corresponding airport scenes.
-The location is only suitable to a limited extent, since there is no way to bring planes to the former tarmac and all airport facilities were removed from the buildings.
+The former Tempelhof Airport in Berlin provides a historical setting, which can be interesting for corresponding airport scenes.
+The location is only suitable to a limited extent, since there is no way to bring planes onto the former tarmac and all airport facilities were removed from the buildings.
 The former airport building is managed by Tempelhof Projekt GmbH, the former runway (Tempelhofer Feld) by Grün Berlin GmbH.

 Sports and business airports